Accessibility, compliance, and your winery website

 ADA: Americans with Disabilities Act.
 Prohibits discrimination against individuals with disabilities. https://www.ada.gov/

 WCAG: The Web Content Accessibility Guidelines.
 Part of a series of web accessibility guidelines published by the main international standards organization for the Internet (W3C).
 They are a set of recommendations for making Web content more accessible, primarily for people with disabilities—but also for all user agents, including highly limited devices, such as mobile phones.
-WCAG 2.0, was published in December 2008 and became an ISO standard, ISO/IEC 40500:2012 in October 2012.
-WCAG 2.1 became a W3C Recommendation in June 2018. https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines
+The WCAG 2.2 standard was published in October 2023 and is increasingly the benchmark referenced in laws and procurement.
+The upcoming WCAG 3.0 is slated for broader reach later this decade.
+WCAG 2.2 AA is the baseline we use when building accessible winery websites.

 A11y: Accessibility is often abbreviated as the numeronym a11y, where the number 11 refers to the number of letters omitted.
 You may also see references to the A11y Project, which is a community driven effort to make accessibility easier. https://twitter.com/A11YProject